rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > If we are curious how far along adoption of rust-analyzer is, we can ask that
 > in a separate question, though this is likely easier to find out through download
 > numbers.

+### Which debuggers do you use for debugging Rust programs on a regular basis?

+Type: select all that apply

+- GDB
+- LLDB
+- Visual Studio
+- WinDBG
+- VS Code (using any debugger extension)
+- IntelliJ/CLion/other Jet Brains IDE
+- RR/Pernosco
+- 'println' debugging (or using any logging or tracing crate, etc.)
+- Other (open response)

+> **justification**
+>
+> It is good to know how many users use a debugging tool, and which tool they use.
+> This information could influence priorities for the compiler and tools teams.
+>
+> Note that there is some overlap between the answers, e.g., VS Code uses either a
+> GDB or LLDB plugin, but I think that is OK, we can take this into account when
+> interpreting the answers and we will get an indication of user's perceptions of
+> their tools.

 ### Please indicate how vital to your workflow each of the following tools are when programming with Rust: